yubinkarki/yubinkarki/README.md

 Currently focusing on front-end side.
 Resident of Bhaktapur, Nepal.

+> This account is used for personal purposes only.
+There are no work related commits here.

 ## About Me
 - Initialized in the 90's
 - Completed Bachelor's degree in *Computer Science*